 Investigating work-life wellness is key to improving the physical health, mental health, and productivity of remote workers.
-Our scale was found to have a clear factor structure, as well as high reliability and internal consistency.
-Therefore, it has good potential to be useful for development practices, career individual teleworkers, and by employers and organizations.
-Future research will determine the robustness of the WLW scale across different populations and locations.
-Supporting remote workers with their work-life wellness is essential to improving mental health following the COVID-19 pandemic.
+Our scale was found to have a clear factor structure, as

+Therefore, it has good potential to be useful for career development practices, individual teleworkers, and employers by the robustness of the WLW scale across remote workers with their work-life wellness is essential to improving mental health following the COVID-19 pandemic.